Psychtoolbox-3/psychtoolbox-3.github.com/docs/IOPort-OpenSerialPort.md

 RTS=os default    -- Setting for 'Request To Send' pin: 0 or 1.

 [BreakBehaviour](BreakBehaviour)=Ignore -- Behaviour if a 'Break Condition' is detected on the
 line: Ignore, Flush, Zero.
-On Windows, this setting is ignored.
+On Windows, only 'Ignore' is allowed.

 [OutputBufferSize](OutputBufferSize)=4096 -- Size of output buffer in bytes.